brew/slowapp/aspnet-with-database.md

+We noticed connection problems when deploying pods for our asp.net apps to production.
+So we created a [slowapp](https://github.com/brew/slowapp/) to experiment with the startup of pods in kubernetes.

-We created a slowapp to experiment with startup of pods.
-We used the asp.net version of the app to play with slow database connections using sync/async database connections and the [MySQL.Data](https://dev.mysql.com/doc/connector-net) and [MySqlConnector](https://mysqlconnector.net/) packages.
+We used the asp.net version of the slowapp to help diagnose these issues by investigating slow database connections, using sync/async database connections and the [MySQL.Data](https://dev.mysql.com/doc/connector-net) and [MySqlConnector](https://mysqlconnector.net/) packages.
 We also changed the thread pool settings for the app.

 ## A slow database connection